ballerina-platform/ballerina-distribution/examples/persist-get-all/persist_get_all.md

 #### Use the generated client API

-Using the generated client API, we can retrieve all records from the datastore.
+Using the generated client API, we can retrieve all records from the data store.
 The `get` resource method returns a stream of records.
 We can iterate through the stream and print the records.

 ::: code persist_get_all.bal :::